 That first session together went well.
 Though the four of us hadn't ever played together before, we felt comfortable at the studio at Aarius, and we got into a groove fairly quickly, especially when I played for them a little riff I'd come up with a little while earlier.
 We started fleshing out our first song, "The Bite," right away, and couldn't believe it when our two hours were up!
 We needed to book the next session soon...

 We did book another, for three hours this time, the day before Easter, but a few days before we were going to head there, they left Anthony a message canceling the session because the studio would actually be closed that day.
 Two weeks or so later, we discovered that Aarius was no longer in business.
 I don't think we had anything to do with that.
 Regardless, we now had to find someplace else to get our music on, and we soon settled on Hellhound Studios in Rahway, booking our first rehearsal there for Saturday, May 17th.
 In the meantime, I'd finished writing the lyrics to "The Bite."

 Hellhound's air conditioning happened to be out of service the weekend we went, making the studio as hot as, well, hell, but we did like the place and we had another productive session together.
 Mike's son accompanied us, and when we learned that he can play the drums, too, we figured we'd keep him in mind in case we needed to replace our current dummer...
 Heh.
-Over many more rehearsal sessions at Hellhound (which has thankfully not closed down on us... yet), we've worked out the rest of "The Bite," and while we have not definitively recorded our first song yet, I managed to capture a video of us going through it with good audio during a November 30, 2014 session at Hellhound Studios.
+Over many more rehearsal sessions at Hellhound (which thankfully never did close down on us), we've worked out the rest of "The Bite," and while we didn't manage to make a definitive recording of our first song, I did capture a video of us going through it with good audio during a November 30, 2014 session at Hellhound Studios.